About Centers for Independent Living

 Jill Kluedner, Secretary

-Rita Kersch, Vice President
+Rita Kersh, Vice President

 Greg Baker

-Mark Jesse
+Mark Jessie

-Teresa Reynolds Executive Director
+Teresa Reynolds

 Teresa identifies as a person with a disability.
 She oversees operations for Southern Indiana Independent Living Center, Living Well Home Care, Southern Indiana Adult Guardianship (Volunteer Advocates for Senior and Incapacitated Adults) and The Solutions Center Agency as a whole.